-Epidemics of influenza typically occur during the winter months in temperate regions and have been responsible for an average of approximately 36,000 deaths/year in the United States during 1990-1999 (1).
-Influenza viruses also can cause pandemics, during which rates of illness and death from influenza-related complications can increase worldwide.
+In the United States, epidemics of influenza typically occur during the winter months and have been associated with an average of approximately 36,000 deaths per year in the United States during 1990-1999 (1).
 Influenza viruses cause disease among all age groups (2-4).
-Rates of infection are highest among children, but rates of serious illness and death are highest among persons aged ≥ 65 years, children aged <2 years, and persons of any age who have medical conditions that place them at increased risk for complications from influenza (2,5-7).
+Rates of infection are highest among children, but rates of serious illness and death are highest among persons aged \geq 65 years, children aged <2 years, and persons of any age who have medical conditions that place them at increased risk for complications from influenza (2,5-7).